Let Oomnitza be your single source of truth!

 - Click the AUTHORIZATION tab.

-- Enter Bearer followed by the API Key in the API Key field.
+- Enter Bearer followed by a space and the API Key in the API Key field.
 For example,

 - Save your changes.